 The CSRL is responsible for much of the oil theft in the state of Guanajuato, going so far as to blockade roads with burning vehicles to impede the military from reaching ducts where gas is being siphoned off.

 The group is also seeking to expand its reach.
 The towns under its control are ideal launching pads into the states of Querétaro and Hidalgo, also prized by oil thieves.
 Any incursions, though, will likely draw more of the government’s attention.

 The CSRL appears to be one of the first groups to have emerged from the fragmentation of larger criminal organizations and cement itself as a proper player in Mexico’s criminal landscape.

-The group, which came into existence in 2017, has been able to rapidly strengthen by focusing its activities on one criminal economy: oil theft.
+The group, which had existed for some years but grabbed headlines in 2017, has been able to rapidly strengthen by focusing its activities on one criminal economy: oil theft.
 This has allowed it to concentrate on the so-called “oil theft triangle,” an area surrounded by the towns of Apaseo El Grande, Salamanca, León, Irapuato and Celaya, as well as the smaller town of Santa Rosa de Lima, from which the group gets its name.
 Home to the Pemex refinery in Salamanca, many oil ducts are spread throughout this area.

 The criminal organization’s dominance in this region can be seen by the fact that El Marro has felt confident enough to stand up to the larger and more dangerous CJNG, which also has a strong presence in Guanajuato.
 The CJNG moved into Guanajuato in 2015 to steal oil for themselves, and that led to the small, fragmented, local groups coalescing and fighting back.
 This would eventually lead to the creation of the Santa Rosa de Lima Cartel.